"The second dumbest bird in the world. Can only fly underwater." —Terry Pratchett

 Let's not forget Milly Ashford in that penguin outfit just a few episodes earlier!

 Crump from the Virtual World arc in Yu-Gi-Oh! uses a deck based around penguins (and ice).
-As his original body is gone, he's taken the form of a giant tuxedo-wearing penguin.
+As his original body is gone, he's taken the form of a big tuxedo-wearing penguin, the Nightmare Penguin.
 His Back Story explains this; he was neglected as a kid and his parents fought a lot.
 To pass the time he read, and on learning how penguins are excellent parents, he became obsessed with them.
-His life dream is to build a penguin-themed amusement park, but his employer refused to fund the project.
+His life dream is to build a penguin-themed amusement park, but his employer, Seto Kaiba, refused to fund the project.
 (Unfortunately, in the original version, he was also a pervert, wanting to steal Anzu's body because the body of a teenage girl was appealing to his sick mind.
 Naturally, that was left out of the dub version.)

 A... thing that looks like the offspring of a penguin's head and a yin-yang symbol occasionally pops up in the background, and once as the head for a background character, in Sayonara, Zetsubou-Sensei, and is even given its own credit as "Emperor Penguin" in the opening sequence.

 The manga/anime series Penguin Musume, for obvious reasons.
 Then again, the series as a whole has a polar animals thing going on with the naming.

 Not very well, though.
 His toy is the very definition of both "kibble" and "shellformer"...